 Although it certainly is nice, you don't have to have a sewing machine to do basic mending.
 Equip yourself with a sewing kit for hand mending if you don’t already have one.
-Included should be spools of thread in basic colors, various hand sewing needle sizes (including sharp, fine needles to slip through silk and smooth rayon), beeswax to run your thread over to keep it from tangling, small thread-snipping scissors, a seam ripper and sharp pins.
+Included should be spools of thread in basic colors, various hand sewing needle sizes (including sharp, fine needles to slip through silk and smooth rayon), beeswax to run your thread over to keep it from tangling, small thread-snipping scissors, a seam ripper, sharp pins, and a pin cushion.
 You will want to keep a collection of replacement fasteners including hooks and loops, and snaps in various sizes.
-You can scout for vintage sewing items at flea markets and yard sales, although these haven't changed significantly in 100 years or more, so new will do fine.
+You can scout for vintage sewing items at flea markets and yard sales, although many of these haven't changed significantly in 100 years or more, so new will do fine.

 I would suggest you consider managing at least these mending jobs:

 - Resewing or replacing of loose or missing buttons and other fasteners

 - Bringing a snag to the inside of fabric

 - Removing pilling

 - Restitching a loose or missing hem

 - Closing up tiny holes in sweaters

 - Getting a sticky metal zipper to run smoothly

 One online set of very clear tutorials for beginning hand sewers is monkeysee.com's "How to Sew by Hand" video series.